Universal relation between $C_{T}$ and the CFT Weyl anomaly: Universal relation between C T and c from holographic data

-A key result in \cite{Case:2024oih} is that any scalar contraction of the Weyl tensor on an Einstein manifold can be completed with total derivative terms, powers of the Laplacian, thereby making it a pointwise conformal invariant.\\ In particular, when applied to the Pfaffian that is polynomial in the Weyl tensor, one ends up with an explicit formula for the Pfaffian in terms of pointwise conformal invariants and a pure curvature scalar power that corresponds to the critical $Q$-curvature.\\ For our purposes, it is enough to focus on the connection between $E_d,\,Q_d$ and $W^{(d)}_{2,1}$.
-We consider the following excerpt of Theorem (1.2) in~\cite{Case:2024oih}
+A key result in ref.~\cite{Case:2024oih} is that any scalar contraction of the Weyl tensor on an Einstein manifold can be completed with total derivative terms, powers of the Laplacian, thereby making it a pointwise conformal invariant.

+In particular, when applied to the Pfaffian that is polynomial in the Weyl tensor, one ends up with an explicit formula for the Pfaffian in terms of pointwise conformal invariants and a pure curvature scalar power that corresponds to the critical $Q$-curvature.

+For our purposes, it suffices to focus on the connection among $E_d$, $Q_d$, and $W^{(d)}_{2,1}$.
+We consider the following excerpt from Theorem~1.2 in ref.~\cite{Case:2024oih},

-The convention for the Pfaffian is that the volume integral on a compact $d$-manifold produces $(2\pi)^{d/2}$ times the Euler characteristics.
-Therefore, to translate to our convention for the Euler density we first note that
+The convention for the Pfaffian $\Pf$ is that the volume integral on a compact $d$-manifold produces $(2\pi)^{d/2}$ times the Euler characteristic.
+Therefore, to translate this to our convention for the Euler density, we first note that